 - finely sliced dry fruits for garnishing

-- Take 2-3 tbsp of sabja seeds in a glass or bowl, add some water to them until they are dipped well.
+- Take 2-3 tablespoon of sabja seeds in a glass or bowl, add some water to them until they are dipped well.

 - Soak them for about half an hour until they triple in their size and become puffy.